Lord Randolph Churchill: Tory Democracy

 By 1885 he had formulated the policy of progressive Conservatism which was known as "Tory Democracy".
 He declared that the Conservatives ought to adopt, rather than oppose, popular reforms, and to challenge the claims of the Liberals to pose as champions of the masses.
 His views were largely accepted by the official Conservative leaders in the treatment of the Gladstonian Representation of the People Act 1884.
-Lord Randolph insisted that the principle of the bill should be accepted by the opposition, and that resistance should be focused on the refusal of the government to combine with it a scheme of redistribution.
+Churchill insisted that the principle of the bill should be accepted by the opposition, and that resistance should be focused on the refusal of the government to combine with it a scheme of redistribution.
 The prominent, and on the whole judicious and successful, part he played in the debates on these questions, still further increased his influence with the rank and file of the Conservatives in the constituencies.

 At the same time he was actively spreading his gospel of democratic Toryism in a series of platform campaigns.
 In 1883 and 1884 he went to the radical stronghold of Birmingham, and in the latter year took part in a Conservative garden party at Aston Manor, at which his opponents paid him the compliment of raising a serious riot.
-He gave constant attention to the party organisation, which had fallen into considerable disorder after 1880, and was an active promoter of the Primrose League, which owed its origin to the inspiration of one of his own “fourth party” colleagues.
+He gave constant attention to the party organisation, which had fallen into considerable disorder after 1880, and was an active promoter of the Primrose League, which owed its origin to the inspiration of one of his own "fourth party" colleagues.

 Central Office and National Union

 In 1884 progressive Toryism won.
-At the conference of the National Union of Conservative Associations, Lord Randolph was nominated chairman, despite the opposition of the parliamentary leaders.
-A split was averted by Lord Randolph's voluntary resignation which he had done his best to engineer; but the episode had confirmed his title to a leading place in the Tory ranks.
+At the conference of the National Union of Conservative Associations, Churchill was nominated chairman, despite the opposition of the parliamentary leaders.
+A split was averted by Churchill's voluntary resignation which he had done his best to engineer; but the episode had confirmed his title to a leading place in the Tory ranks.

 He built up Tory Democracy in the towns reinforcing the urban middle classes' part in the party, while simultaneously including a working-class element.
 His unsuccessful bid for the party leadership was inextricably part of the National Union's attempt to control the party organization.
 It had originally been founded by Tory peers to organize propaganda to attract working men's votes, registration, choose candidates, conduct elections; associations were linked to provincial unions.
-Lord Randolph was not the originator but his campaign of 1884 encouraged the leadership to improve on their designs.
+Churchill was not the originator but his campaign of 1884 encouraged the leadership to improve on their designs.
 For the first time since 1832 the Conservatives won in the majority of English boroughs in November 1885.

-It was strengthened by the prominent part he played in the events immediately preceding the fall of the Liberal government in 1885; and when Hugh Childers's budget resolutions were defeated by the Conservatives, aided by about half the Parnellites, Lord Randolph Churchill's admirers were justified in proclaiming him to have been the "organiser of victory".
+It was strengthened by the prominent part he played in the events immediately preceding the fall of the Liberal government in 1885; and when Hugh Childers's budget resolutions were defeated by the Conservatives, aided by about half the Parnellites, Churchill's admirers were justified in proclaiming him to have been the "organiser of victory".